tr00dudu/ChromieTransmog/README.md

 Notes
 -----
-- Stay in gossip mode (`.t i off`).
-Vendor item list (`.t i on`) is not supported for browsing/applying.
-The addon will notify you of this.
 - Home set previews need each set cached once (apply the set with the window open).
 - Incomplete cache can make the dummy look wrong until you scan those slots on the Cache tab.
-- Not-collected tooltips are wrong for a slot/type until that type is scanned at a Warpweaver.
+- Not-collected tooltips will be inaccurate for a slot/type until that type is scanned at a Warpweaver.

 Screenshots
 --------